A celebration of that little something that makes us feel like ourselves at work

 ‘I decorate my office to create my own private space’ – Pauline, 33, CMO

 For me, it was also a security barrier.
 It made my space private and discouraged colleagues from setting up at my desk or using my computer.

-On the first day in my previous job, I was given a big, empty and frankly sad office.
-So I brought in a few personal items: a little cat statue, a plant and a mug with my astrological sign on it (Aries, to scare the hell out of my colleagues), but also personal objects that were relevant to my job – a Pantone colour chart, a big book of photos, some stationery samples – that show who I am and say a lot about my tastes, my passions, but also my skills.
-It let me not only show who I was, but also create an inspiring environment to work in.
+On the first day of my previous job, I was given a big, empty, and frankly sad office.
+So I brought in a few personal items: a little cat statue, a plant, and a mug with my astrological sign on it (Aries, to scare the hell out of my colleagues), but also personal objects that were relevant to my job – a Pantone color chart, a big book of photos, some stationery samples – that show who I am and say a lot about my tastes, my passions, but also my skills.
+It let me not only show who I was but also create an inspiring environment to work in.
 In fact, many of my colleagues followed suit by bringing their own offices to life after that.

 But for me, it was also a security barrier.
 It made my space private and discouraged colleagues from setting up at my desk or using my computer.
 It created a clear boundary between them and me, and I needed that distance.
 It’s worth noting that before, I had been working freelance for a long time in the comfort of my own home, and now I’m working independently again.
 I know that I need to work in my own cocoon, one that’s familiar and reflects who I am, even in an open-plan office!

 Photo: Welcome to the Jungle